-Sakai will contain course materials including this syllabus, readings, assigned exercises and their due dates, sample exam questions, practice quizzes, and exam review guides.
-Students are responsible for all information and materials on all the course web pages on Sakai.
-In addition, because all the information is subject to change, students should check Sakai at least twice a week for changes and announcements and in response to email notifications about such changes that will come to you directly from Sakai.
+Sakai will contain course materials including this syllabus, readings, assignments, and their due dates, sample exam questions, practice quizzes, exam review/preparation guides.
+Students are responsible for all information and materials on the course Sakai web pages.
+In addition, because information/materials are subject to change, students should check Sakai at least twice a week for changes and announcements and in response to email notifications about such changes.
+You must check your Rutgers email account for course-relevant messages, also about twice a week.